The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 - Limited durability

-Dirty Girl Gaiters started in 2004 after its founder, Xy Wiess, made leopard-print gaiters to wear at the Western States 100.
-Since then, the woman-owned company based in Tucson, Arizona, has grown an international presence in the trail running and thru-hiking communities.
-While the gaiters are available at select retail stores in the United States and internationally, you can find the full selection of colors, patterns, and sizing information on the brand’s website.
+Dirty Girl Gaiters started in 2004 when ultrarunning Xy Wiess made leopard-print gaiters to match a sports bra.
+They caught on quickly, and the woman-owned company based in Tucson, Arizona, has grown an international presence in the trail running and thru-hiking communities.
+While the gaiters are available at select retail stores in the U.S. and internationally, you can find the full selection of colors, patterns, and sizing information on the brand’s website.

-These gaiters feature a polyester and Lycra blend similar to a bathing suit material.
-At just 1.5 ounces for the pair, they’re lightweight, and we found the material to be breathable.
-With the addition of these gaiters, our feet never felt like they were overheating.
+These gaiters feature a polyester and Lycra blend similar to a bathing suit material, and they weigh just 1.5 ounces for a pair.
+We found the material to be breathable, and our feet never felt overheated.
 The top of the gaiter reaches a few inches above the ankle, and the fabric holds enough structure to stay securely in place.

-They’re constructed similarly to the Altra Trail Gaiter and other over-the-shoe gaiters, with a hook in the front and a Velcro patch in the back that will work on just about any trail shoe.
-You have to install the self-adhesive Velcro yourself, but each set of gaiters comes with a 6-inch strip of adhesive that provides more than enough for a couple of pairs of shoes.
+They’re constructed similarly to the Altra Trail Gaiter and other over-the-shoe gaiters, with a hook in the front and a Velcro patch in the back.
+This makes them compatible with just about any trail shoe.
+You may have to install the self-adhesive Velcro yourself, but each set of gaiters comes with a 6-inch strip that provides more than enough for a couple of pairs of shoes.

 Once installed, these gaiters provided a secure fit and kept dust, dirt, and debris out of our shoes.
 However, these stretchy, lightweight gaiters have limited durability, so you might rethink bushwhacking through brambles or scraping against sharp rocks.

-Without a strap going under the shoe, they’re also prone to getting pushed up if traveling off-trail in bushy terrain, allowing debris into the shoe.
+Without a strap going under the shoe, they’re also prone to getting pushed up if traveling off-trail in bushy terrain, and could allow debris into the shoe.
 Overall, they’ll perform great in most trail running applications.

 Material: 83% polyester/17% Lycra